CMSgov/bcda-static-site/sandbox/user_guide.md

 #### b.
 Start the job to acquire data from that endpoint

-To start the job, click Execute.
+To start the job, click `Execute`.

 If you’d like to use the command line or implement this API call in code, look in the `Curl` section for the request you just made.

-Not far below that, you can see the response: an `HTTP 202 Accepted` giving a link in the content-location header for status information on your job.
+Not far below that, you can see the response: an `HTTP 202 Accepted` giving a link in the `content-location` header for status information on your job.

 <img class="ug-img" src="/assets/img/since_3.svg" alt="" />

 #### c.
 Getting your data

-Retrieving your files after a filtered bulk data request works similarily to making an unfiltered request.
-See the instructions for _5.
-Getting your data_ above
+Follow the previous instructions on for [getting your data from an unfiltered request](#5-getting-your-data) to retrieve your files after a filtered bulk data request.